edmundhung/edmund.dev/content/articles/remixing-constraint-validation.md

 }
 ```

-We will then replace `Object.fromEntries` with the `validate` together with the schema and the `formatError` helper:
+We can then parse the formData with the `schema` and the `formatError` helper:

 ```tsx
 import { parse } from "@conform-to/validitystate"